 Text messages are an intrusive way for scammers to get your attention quickly.
 By texting you directly, it creates a false sense of security because you assume the sender has your permission to contact you in this way.
 It can be difficult to decipher which text messages are legitimate and which are fraudulent.
 If you receive a text message asking you for personal information, it is best to assume that the message is fraudulent and contact the source directly.

 Is it on social media?

 Have you ever received a friend request on Facebook from someone you thought you were already friends with?
-Profile cloning is something that many people are familiar with.
-Perhaps your coworker, mom, or best friends sent you a friend request out of the blue that has no posts, and you’re already friends with them.
-Since you know that person did not create a brand new Facebook profile, it’s easy to spot these, delete the request, and report the profile as fake.
+Perhaps your coworker, mom, or best friend sent you a friend request out of the blue that has no posts, and you’re already friends with them.
+Since you know that person did not create a new Facebook profile, it’s easy to spot these, delete the request, and report the profile as fake.
 However, a new trend that has surfaced is business page cloning, which may be harder to spot.